 8. Princess Diana—1982

 The public loved Princess Diana, and when she became pregnant for the first time, scrutiny from the media hounds was inevitable.
 Later in life, Diana was known for popularizing dresses, hats, and such.
 She kept to simple outfits through both pregnancies, not drawing attention, hopefully.

 The first lady Kennedy gave birth to her youngest, John-John, 21 days after John F. Kennedy won the presidency in 1960.

-Because her pregnancies had complications, losing three babies, Jackie stayed home during her husband’s campaign.
+Jackie stayed home during her husband's campaign because her pregnancy had complications, and losing three babies.
 She still campaigned for Kennedy by participating in printed and television interviews, a syndicated column, and writing letters.